Evaluates2/optimal-crud-mongo/README.md

 aws configure
 ```

-## Included Functions
+## Customize For Your Data
+Modify constants defined in .env to your liking.

+You may also want to update your resource name.

+This must be done manually at the current time...

+Do a project find-and-replace for these things:
+- cat -> my_new_resource_name
+- Cat -> MyNewResourceName
+- CAT -> MY_NEW_RESOURCE_NAME

+You can also add / remove fields on the `Cat` struct defined in: `./src/cat/cat.model.rs`

 ## REST Naming Conventions

 We usually recommend using the plural form of the resource for which you are building this CRUD API.

-For example, if each document in your collection represents a "cat", then the url endpoint would be "cats".
+For example, if each document in your collection represents a "cat", then the url endpoint should be "cats".

 #### CREATE - Inserting a New Cat